 “I never understood that women had the choice to wear the veil.”

 “I really enjoyed learning more about Islam from someone who is Muslim.”

 “I already knew some of this from primary school and RE but it was good to speak to a real person!”

 “I would hope to repeat this exercise next session and perhaps expand to other year groups.
 It is a very valuable opportunity to reinforce what is learned in Modern Studies about the importance of challenging stereotypes and prejudice.”

 “It gave students a true picture of Islam…not just something they hear about from the media.
 Gave a broader view of who Muslims are and how they practise their faith”

 “I really enjoyed being part of the school’s project as it has given me work experience and it has built up my confidence.
 Sorry for the cliché but it’s true!”

-If you are a teacher and would like us to visit your school, please get in touch with us on email@example.com or 0141 212 8420.
+If you are a teacher and would like us to deliver workshops in your school then please send an email to firstname.lastname@example.org or call 0141 212 8420.